samifriedrich/showquester/README.md

-# SoundQuester
+# ShowQuester
-Generates Spotify playlists showcasing artists with upcoming shows at my favorite PDX venues
+Generates Spotify playlists showcasing artists with upcoming shows at my favorite live music venues.

+# How to access the playlists
+All ShowQuester playlists can be found [here on my Spotify user page](https://open.spotify.com/user/1237403078?si=5U16WCC1QliVyfa67_aMEA).

+# Why I made this
 I love live shows.
 It's my favorite way to discover new bands and celebrate bands I already love.
 My old method of finding shows was to check the listings in my local paper, Google the bands, find a track or video, then decide if I wanted to buy a ticket.
-I developed `aroundtown` as a way to spend less time searching and more time listening, to discover new artists with upcoming shows in my area within an app (Spotify) I already use daily.
+I developed SoundQuester as a way to spend less time searching and more time listening, to discover new artists with upcoming shows in my area within an app (Spotify) I already use daily.

-As a mixtape fiend, the age of streaming has turned me into a chronic playlister.
-I create playlists of music to set the tone of a roadtrip, help me focus at work, energize me at the gym, capture the feeling of a place or memory, etc. Unlike show trackers like Songkick and Bandsintown, `aroundtown` showcases all artists with tour dates instead of only artists that I've added or liked.
-I specifically designed it to showcase every listing in the spirit of novelty and inclusivity. `aroundtown` also takes the legwork out of finding the audio files to preview.
-Instead of tapping or clicking through the show tracker apps to listen one by one (that often open in spotify anyway,) I can simply hit 'play' and let my ears decide whether I want to attend a show.
+Unlike other show tracker apps, ShowQuester playlists showcase all artists with tour dates instead of only artists that I've added or liked.
+I specifically designed it to showcase every listing in the spirit of novelty and inclusivity.
+ShowQuester also takes the legwork out of finding audio or video to preview.
+Instead of tapping or clicking through the show tracker apps to listen to tracks (that often open in Spotify anyway,) I can simply hit 'play' and sit back to listen.

+Honestly, I got tired of waiting for Spotify to add this feature, so I coded it myself.

-# Ouline
+# How it works
-## 1. Scrape the venue calendar webpage using BeautifulSoup4
+## 1. Generate a list of upcoming shows for a venue
-## 2. Clean the data in python
+I use the SongKick API and the python `requests` library to retrieve upcoming events.
+## 2. Find each artist on Spotify
+I use the python library `spotipy` to interact pythonically with the Spotify Web API
-## 3. Build/update playlist(s) using Spotify API
+## 3. Get each artist's top track on Spotify
+From the list of top tracks returned by `spotipy`'s `get_top_tracks`, I select the highest ranking track that is from an album credited to the artist.
+## 4. Create/update the venue's ShowQuester playlist
+I replace the old playlist tracks with the new list of tracks, and edit the playlist description to reflect the date the playlist was updated.

 # Venues
 - Designing first with Mississippi Studios